Did you know? Now you can create your own Little Free Library Bingo Card!

 If you’ve ever visited more than one little free library, you’ve likely noticed the same book or author popping up: The Da Vinci Code, say, or one of Danielle Steele’s potboilers.
 Rather than get frustrated by this, we decided to come up with a fresh way to engage with Victoria’s amazing and expansive network of little free libraries (LFLs): Little Free Library Bingo!

-Read all about how to create your own Little Free Library Bingo card, then go out and explore many of the 615+ little free libraries spread out across the Greater Victoria region.
+Head on over to mford51.wixsite.com/lfl-bingo to create your very own Little Free Library Bingo Card, then go out and explore many of the 615+ little free libraries spread out across the Greater Victoria region.
 If you need help finding a library in your neighbourhood, check out the GVPN Little Free Library Map.
 Bingo cards can also be downloaded and printed here.

 This project is the brainchild of John Threlfall, a local writer, arts advocate and community builder who runs the colourful Fernwood Re-Public Library in the 1700-block of Fernwood Road.
 He came up with the idea for the project after visiting dozens of LFLs around Victoria, and noticing more than a few repeat books.